spotlightpa/poor-richard/content/news/2022-09-28-SPLREBATEGUIDE.md

-description = "Learn how to take advantage of Pennsylvania’s property tax rebate and rent rebate program, and a special one-time bonus approved this year." image = "external/vqdbs7zn0dm9fp9tpw6972kypg.jpeg" image-credit = "Daniel Fishel / For Spotlight PA" image-description = "Everything you need to know about Pennsylvania’s property tax rebate and rent rebate program." image-gravity = "no" internal-budget = "Learn how to take advantage of Pennsylvania’s property tax rebate and rent rebate program, and a special one-time bonus approved this year." internal-id = "SPLREBATEGUIDE"
+description = "Learn how to take advantage of Pennsylvania’s property tax rebate and rent rebate program, and a special one-time bonus approved this year." image = "external/vqdbs7zn0dm9fp9tpw6972kypg.jpeg" image-credit = "Daniel Fishel / For Spotlight PA" image-description = "People in Pennsylvania filing for property tax rebates and rent rebates." image-gravity = "no" internal-budget = "Learn how to take advantage of Pennsylvania’s property tax rebate and rent rebate program, and a special one-time bonus approved this year." internal-id = "SPLREBATEGUIDE"